 You could also try your hand at beekeeping as part of Bee's Knees.
 Or maybe you'd rather get yourself wrapped up in the Crochet and Knitting club.
-You can also get in touch with your inner Woodward and Bernstein as part of CSS' student newspaper, The Cable.
+You can also get in touch with your inner Woodward and Bernstein as part of CSS' student newspaper, The Script.
 If planning campus events seems more your style, try to find a spot on the Campus Activities Board!

 There's a student organization for many popular hobbies or interests.
 But don't be discouraged if you can't find an established group - you could always try to launch a campus organization of your own!

 By getting involved in student organizations, you can expect to grow as a person.
 Peters believes the time she spent in a host of different groups has made a big impact.

 "I definitely developed my leadership skills and have become a better communicator," she says.